Erin Stewart: 2019

 On April 14, 2019, Stewart announced that she was seeking a fourth term.
 On November 5, 2019, she defeated Chris Porcher and secured another term.

 2021

-On January 26, 2021, Stewart announced that she will seek a fifth term.
-On March 14, 2021 after much speculation she announced that she will not be a candidate for Governor in 2022.
+On January 26, 2021, Stewart announced that she would seek a fifth term.
+On March 14, 2021, after speculation about a possible gubernatorial campaign, she announced that she would not be a candidate for governor in 2022.
 On November 2, 2021, Stewart won a historic fifth term to become the city's longest-serving Republican Mayor.